Mindanao Advice

 • Beaches and restaurants everywhere

-La Herradura faces the Mediterranean Sea and is one of the best-kept secrets among the beach destinations in Spain.
-It is quite unspoiled and the waters are crystal clear.
-It’s a small place but there are restaurants everywhere, especially along the beach.
+La Herradura faces the Mediterranean Sea and is one of the best-kept secrets among Spanish beach destinations.
+It is quite unspoiled, and the waters are crystal clear.
+It’s a small place, but there are restaurants everywhere, especially along the beach.

 • So much tan under the sun

-Our apartment is a few steps to the beach so the sea is part of my life here.
+Our apartment is a few steps from the beach, so the sea is part of my life here.
 I can see that people are obsessed with getting lots of tan.
 I’m getting more color each day without even trying.
 At first, I didn’t like it because it’s a reflex in me to look white-skinned as much as possible.
-Since I am living in a place where the sun is shining 320 days a year, there’s no way I could always hide under the covers or avoid the outdoors.
+Since I live in a place where the sun shines 320 days a year, there’s no way I could always hide under the covers or avoid the outdoors.

-The moment I set my foot in La Herradura made me realize that I am blessed to be able to have the chance to explore this part of the world.
-Discovering a new culture or way of life is an important educational experience and a great bond between me and my husband.
-Our home is near to every necessity and people are very respectful and accepting.
-I just wish my family, relatives, and friends are here also to experience these things.
+The moment I set foot in La Herradura, I realized that I am blessed to have the chance to explore this part of the world.
+Discovering a new culture or way of life is an essential educational experience and a great bond between my husband and me.
+Our home is near every necessity, and people are very respectful and accepting.
+I wish my family, relatives, and friends were here also to experience these things.

 Share this post

-2 replies on “9 Things Which Amaze Me About La Herradura”
+2 responses to “9 Things Which Amaze Me About La Herradura”

 Hi Grace,